Gametrics/standards/grc.md

 When creating brand codes, it is **RECOMMENDED** that the following considerations apply:

-- If an item is known to be released by a subsidiary of a larger company, use the subsidiary’s name (so Tengen would be its own company, not Atari, even though Tengen was an Atari subsidiary).
+- If an item is known to be released by a subsidiary of a larger company, use the subsidiary's name (and so Tengen would be its own company, not Atari, even though Tengen was an Atari subsidiary).
 - For similarly-named regional subsidiaries, such as Nintendo of Japan or Nintendo of America, use the code of the parent company.
 Splitting regional subsidiaries into their own brands may represent too much granularity.

 ### Authenticity \(A\)